PaddlePaddle/PaddleOCR/deploy/hubserving/readme_en.md

 ```bash
 hub serving start --config/-c config.json
 ```

-Wherein, the format of `config.json` is as follows:
+In which the format of `config.json` is as follows:
 ```json
 {
     "modules_info": {